Capital punishment in Singapore: Protests and opposition

+In October 2023, former Mongolian president Elbegdorj Tsakhia wrote to CNN, expressing his opposition to the death penalty and he cited Singapore as an example.
+Stating that Mongolia had abolished capital punishment and the crime rate in Mongolia never increased in the aftermath, Elbegdorj stated that he was concerned with the past 16 executions of low to mid-level drug traffickers in Singapore since March 2022, especially the July 2023 hanging of Saridewi Djamani (Singapore's first female to be put to death since 2004), and while he avers his respect for Singapore in terms of its prosperity and stability, Elbegdorj hoped that Singapore could re-evaluate the effectiveness of using the death penalty to curb drug crimes in favour of eventual abolition, due to the death penalty not able to fully uproot the cause of drug trafficking.
+He also stated that with the newly elected president Tharman Shanmugaratnam taking office, he hoped that the president could affirm the presidential powers of granting clemency to those on death row to soften the government's retentionist stance on capital punishment.

+In 2024, anti-death penalty activist Kokila Annamalai was the first activist within Singapore to publicly refuse to comply with the Protection from Online Falsehoods and Manipulation Act (POFMA) after the Singaporean government accused her of posting false information about its actions on social media concerning its use of the death penalty.

 Law Society review

 In December 2005, the Law Society revealed that it has set up a committee, named Review Committee on Capital Punishment, to examine capital punishment in the country.
 The President of the Society, Senior Counsel Philip Jeyaretnam, said that the main focus of the review was on issues regarding administering the death penalty such as whether it should be mandatory.
 A report of the review would be submitted to the Ministry of Law.
 On 6 November 2006, they were invited to give its views on proposed amendments to the Penal Code to the Ministry of Home Affairs.
 In their report, issued on 30 March 2007, they argued against the mandatory death penalty:

 The death penalty should be discretionary for the offences where the death sentence is mandatory – murder, drug trafficking, firearms offences and sedition – a position similar to that for the offence of kidnapping.
 There are strong arguments for changing the mandatory nature of capital punishment in Singapore.
 Judges should be given the discretion to impose the death penalty only where deemed appropriate.